Custom Colour Masterbatch

 Additive masterbatches are commonly used in plastic manufacturing to alter the physical properties of the material.
 The performance of plastics can be enhanced with various additives – each changing the polymer in a different way, for a different purpose.
 Fox example a UV absorber additive is frequently used to improve the colour fastness and slow the degradation of plastic items designed for outdoor use.

-Broadway’s range of performance additives can improve processing or enhance the performance of your end component.
-We can supply additives as a stand-alone product, we can formulate additive masterbatches and compounds, or more commonly we’ll incorporate additives into your coloured masterbatches.
-Our expert team can tailor the addition rate of your additive for exact manufacturing conditions and specific end use requirements.
+Our range of performance additives can improve processing or enhance the performance of your end component.
+We can supply additives as a stand-alone additive masterbatch or compound, or more commonly we’ll incorporate additives into your custom coloured masterbatches.
+Our expert team can tailor the addition rate of the additive for your specific manufacturing conditions and end use requirements.

 Household brands such as Nescafe, Glade, V05 and Sensodyne have utilised our special effects for plastics.
 If you’re seeking visual distinction for your packaging or product, then our effect masterbatches can offer you the edge over your competitors.
 Combined with our custom colours, the possibilities are almost limitless.